-Gathered at the dedication of the Boeing Innovation Studio at WSU Everett are (left to right) Bill McSherry, vice president of Government Operations, The Boeing Company; Kirk Schulz, president of Washington State University; former City of Everett Mayor Ray Stephanson; and Craig Bomben, vice president of flight operations, Boeing Test & Evaluation (BS, Mechanical Engineering, 1985).
-(Deborah Feldman photo) In recognition of a generous gift of $250,000 and The Boeing Company’s long-standing support for the University, a Fabrication Lab on the first floor of the new WSU Everett campus will be named The Boeing Innovation Studio.
+In recognition of a generous gift of $250,000 and The Boeing Company’s long-standing support for the University, the Fabrication Lab on the first floor of the new WSU Everett campus was named The Boeing Innovation Studio.

 Boeing has also been a strong supporter of WSU faculty-led research.
-Recently, Boeing invested in WSU and the Washington Stormwater Center located in Puyallup to develop stronger permeable pavement.
-Permeable pavement, made of recycled carbon fiber composite material being used by Boeing, could be one of the more important tools in addressing the number one source of pollution in Puget Sound, untreated stormwater.
+Recently, Boeing invested in WSU and the Washington Stormwater Center, located in Puyallup, to develop more durable and effective permeable pavement, made of recycled carbon fiber composite material used by Boeing.
+This is proving itself as potentially an important tool in addressing the number one source of pollution in Puget Sound, untreated stormwater.